binghuiwang/sybildetection/README_GANG.md

 ...

-It means that node 0 and node 1 are connected with edge weight 0.8, etc. Note that each edge in the GRAPHFILE appears twice, e.g., 0 1 0.8 and 1 0 0.8, and nodes are consecutive integers starting from 0.
+It means that node 0 and node 1 are connected with edge weight 0.8, etc. Note that each edge in the GRAPHFILE_bidreciontal.txt appears twice, e.g., 0 1 0.8 and 1 0 0.8, and nodes are consecutive integers starting from 0.

+The format of GRAPHFILE_outgoing.txt is similar as that of GRAPHFILE_bidreciontal.txt, except that it does not store each edge twice.

 -priorfile PRIORFILE